Thomas-Ressel-92/deployer/Docs/Client_setup/Windows_Server_host_setup.md

 4. Remove all permissions accept for `SYSTEM` and `Administrators` with `Full control`.

 If this does not help, try recreating the file and apply the above fix to the new one.

+#### SSH log-entry get_user_token - unable to generate token on 2nd attempt for user xxx

+Logging in via SSH does not always work for domain users.
+If the referenced user is one from active directory, try using a local user instead.